zahra-bouguerri/co_voiturage/README.md

 This delay is normal and depends on various factors such as network speed and server responsiveness.
 If the map takes longer than expected to load, please wait for a moment and try again.

-If you encounter any persistent issues with the map display, feel free to reach out for assistance.